-Traditionally, flutes are made with a cylindrical body shape and tapered headjoint while the piccolos are made with a conical headjoint and body shape tapering down towards the foot section.
-Although having a conical body on the piccolo allows for an almost instantly easy tone production on the upper register, the lower register resulted to have a shallow sound quality and the range was limited to reach only down to d5.
-Also, the intonation tendencies on the piccolo are often opposite from the flute, making it difficult to control and adjust during ensemble playing (especially if the piccolo is not your main instrument).
-Additionally, the conical shape allows less amounts of air to go through the piccolo creating pressure which often stresses and tires the player's lips after long practice sessions (which can be deteriorating for the flute's embouchure).
-This has all been improved in the Mini!
+Traditionally, flutes are made with a cylindrical bore profile on the body and tapered headjoint, while piccolos are made essentially the opposite way - with a tapered body profile that narrows down towards the foot section.
+Although having a conical shape on the piccolo allows for an easy tone production on the top register, the lower register is often weak and limited.
+This bore design also makes the intonation tendencies on the piccolo opposite from the flute, making it difficult to control and adjust during ensemble playing (especially if the piccolo is not your main instrument).
+The traditional conical shape also limits the amount of air that can flow through the instrument, creating pressure known to stress and tire the lips after long practice sessions, and often affects the player’s flute embouchure as well.
+These issues have all been improved in the design of the New Nagahara Mini!

 The Nagahara Mini was created with a slight taper on the headjoint and an enlarged cylindrical body, allowing it to play more like a flute.
 The innovative B-footjoint design extends the range of the low register down to b4 using a patented key mechanism system called the “B-key touch”.
 This special design keeps the low B-key closed unless playing low C# or C, giving the effect of a "permanent" gizmo key (just like a flute!) for improved intonation and greater ease of tone production in the upper register.

 Additionally, Kanichi Nagahara developed a new scale for the Mini including an increase in the diameter of the tonehole size making them more than twice as big as those found on a traditional Piccolo.
 The extra ventilation expands the possibilities of musical expression , offering a wider range of dynamic contrast and broader tone color palette.